 An X-ray is done to verify that the right spinal level is being operated on.

 The disk is removed from between the vertebrae.

 Bone graft is packed into the now-empty space between the vertebrae.
 In time, the graft and the bone around it will grow into a solid unit.

 To help keep your spine steady and promote fusion, extra support (see below) may be used

 The incision is closed with sutures or staples.

 Metal supports called instrumentation may be used to help steady your spine while it fuses.
 Your surgeon may use one or more types of support, such as a plate or a cage.
 A plate is a metal piece put across the front of the vertebrae and graft.
 It is secured with screws.
-A cage is a plastic or metal “basket” that is packed with bone graft.
+A cage is a plastic or metal “basket” that is packed with bone graft or stem cells.
 This is inserted into the empty space where the disk was removed.
 These supports remain in the body and are not removed.